Soft labelling for semantic segmentation: Bringing coherence to label down-sampling: Pairing colour and label down-sampling

 \subsection{Proposed down-sampling strategy}

-To pair the down-sampling strategies for the color and the label images, we first change the representation of the categorical information in the label image to a one-hot encoding version \cite{OHE}, which is shaped into the \(H \times W \times C\) binary matrix $\mathbf{\hat{y}}$.
+To pair the down-sampling strategies for the colour and the label images, we first change the representation of the categorical information in the label image $\mathbf{y}$ to a one-hot encoding version \cite{OHE}, which is shaped into the matrix $\mathbf{\hat{y}}\in\mathbb{R}^{C,H,W}$.
 This matrix has ones in the spatial coordinates of the \(c\)-planes indicated by the class values at the same spatial coordinates in the label image.
+For instance, for a pixel $(h,w) \in [H, W]$ with label $\mathbf{y}_{h,w} = c$, its one-hot encoded representation is: